ImageMagick/Usage-Markdown/convolve/index.md

 Blur:[{radius}]x{sigma}[,{angle}]
 ~~~

-As before the second value '*sigma*' is required, and if set to zero you will get the linear equivelent of a '`Unity`' kernel.
+As before the second value '*sigma*' is required, and if set to zero you will get the linear equivalent of a '`Unity`' kernel.

 The '*angle*' allows you rotate the kernel by 90 degrees allowing you to blur an image vertically.